Dyuko/tsp-acs/README.md

 This is an implementation of both sequential and parallel versions of the Ant Colony Optimization algorithm for the Traveling Salesman Problem.

+The algorithm is described in detail in ```doc/tsp-acs.pdf``` and a comparison of performance is discussed.

 It was originally implemented for a college class.

 ## Authors